Barun-Barua/EBHI-seg-MobileVit-/README.md

 ]
 ```
 ### Evaluation of Our Model in test_set
 In this section we have evaluated our trained proposed model on the test set of the dataset.
-The weights of the proposed model is provided in `/model` directory.
+The weights of the proposed model can be downloaded from here:-https://drive.google.com/file/d/1BdQWXTszDGFZamRky7WYCyXUebRH70GM/view?usp=sharing
 This weights is used to produce the result mentioned in the paper.
 * Note: During evalutaion please dont run the cell of "Training model" of the notebook
 #### Preview of code
 ``` python